adthoughtsglobal/Nova-OS/README.md

 - NovaOS is one of the most reliable web systems, thanks to its fully local nature and a codebase built entirely on HTML, JavaScript, and CSS.

-NovaOS can function fully offline^[3], meaning it operates with all its features without an internet connection.
-Think of it this way: NovaOS is a fully client-side Web application that lets you make full web applications that can interact with a virtual filesystem on the go, even offline.
+- NovaOS can function fully offline, it operates with all its features without an internet connection.
+Think of it this way: NovaOS is a fully client-side web application that lets you make full web applications that can interact with a virtual filesystem offline.

 - NovaOS can handle locally created web apps in a breeze, SVG icons, powerful settings, massive amounts of detail in each feature and a wide array of default apps to ease your work.